How to scroll the sound's waveform during playback

 Graphical settings related to a specific waveform scroller can be retrieved and modified through the WaveformScroller.SettingsGet and WaveformScroller.SettingsSet methods: both of them receive in input a WSCROLLER_SETTINGS data structure.
 You can also set a background picture to be displayed under the waveform through the WaveformScroller.SetBackPictureFromFile and WaveformScroller.SetBackPictureFromHandle methods.

-Once the waveform analysis has been completed and the WaveAnalysisDone event has been received, the WaveformScroller object will automatically display the waveform of the sound with the current playback position centered and displayed by a vertical line, exactly as seen on the screenshot above. position updated.
+Once the waveform analysis has been completed and the WaveAnalysisDone event has been received, the WaveformScroller object will automatically display the waveform of the sound with the current playback position centered and displayed by a vertical line, exactly as seen on the screenshot above.
+In case playback should be started through the PlaySound method or in case the current playback position should be moved through the SeekSound or ForwardSound or RewindSound methods, the waveform scroller would automatically update the waveform view to keep the current position updated.

 Below the same exact red lines when the current center position has been moved to 6000 ms.

 The waveform scroller supports direct mouse interaction: through the left button of your mouse you can modify the current position by pressing the left button, moving the mouse horizontally and finally by releasing the button when the needed playback position is reached.
 During playback, pressing the left mouse button will also put the player in paused state; by releasing the mouse playback will be automatically resumed.

 When playback position is moved through the mouse, the control fires the WaveScrollerManualScroll event that notifies the container application about the new position.
 As a further feature, any mouse event generated on the waveform scroller, for example when the right mouse button is clicked, will be notified to the container application through the WaveformScrollerMouseNotification event.